SatvikR123/Face_Recognizer/README.md

 4.  **Automatic Albums**: View photos grouped by date and location.
 5.  **Object Removal**: Remove unwanted objects from your photos.

 The application uses a robust backend to handle image processing and a dynamic frontend for a seamless user experience.
-An alternative Streamlit-based UI is also available for more advanced visualization.

 ## Key Features